Find out more about data protection at the University of Surrey.

 The University of Surrey holds and processes information about many different types of people such as its current, past or prospective employees, applicants, students and alumni.
 It also processes personal information for a variety of reasons.
 The University may also be required by law to collect and use certain types of personal information to comply with statutory requirements.

-Everyone who collects and manages personal information at the University of Surrey must do so in a way that complies with the University's Policy on Data Protection and with current data protection legislation.
+Everyone who collects and manages personal information at the University of Surrey must do so in a way that complies with the University's Data Protection Policy (PDF) and with current data protection legislation.

 Advice and guidance on aspects of data protection is available from the Information Compliance Unit.
 Please email us with any questions you may have.